bbarcesaj125/todone/README.md

 On the other hand, if you want to run it as full stack application, you can set `REACT_APP_SERVER` environment variable to `true`.

 If `toDone` is used as client-side only application, it will uses Local Storage to store and update the tasks.
-If you opted for the full stack option, the application will store the tasks in a PostgreSQL database using a NodeJS server.
+If you opted for the full stack option, the application will then store the tasks in a PostgreSQL database using a NodeJS server.

 ### Used technologies